 \section{Introduction}

+Inference of population structure is a fundamental problem in population genetics and also plays a critical role in genetic association studies using whole genome sequencing data.
+For example, in population genetic studies, \citet{wu2019large} and \citet{cao2020chinamap} performed principal component analysis (PCA) using whole genome sequencing data for the discovery of population genetic diversity in China and Singapore, respectively.
+In genetic association studies, the presence of population stratification may lead to spurious association estimates \citep{price2006principal, mathieson2012differential, wang2014ancestry}.
+It is thus critical to control for the underlying population structure to avoid spurious associations when mapping the genetic basis for complex traits and human diseases

-Inference of population structure is a fundamentally important problem in population genetics and also plays a critical role in genetic association studies \citep{novembre2008genes,skoglund2017reconstructing, cao2020chinamap}.
-Principal component analysis (PCA) based method has been popularized to capture the population structures from array-based genotype data \citep{menozzi1978synthetic, patterson2006population, reich2008principal}.
-PCA works by selecting top principal components (PCs) that can sufficiently capture population structures, and then those top PCs can be further used to correct for population stratification bias in genetic association studies, for example, using the popular EIGENSTRAT method \citep{price2006principal}.
+PCA-based methods have been popularized to capture the population structure from array-based genotype data \citep*{menozzi1978synthetic, patterson2006population, reich2008principal}.
+These methods compute and select top principal components (PCs) that can sufficiently capture population structure \citep{patterson2006population}.
+Then the selected PCs can be further used to correct for population stratification bias in genetic association studies, for example, using the popular EIGENSTRAT method \citep{price2006principal}.

-A natural and necessary question when applying PCA on genetic data is to determine the number of PCs that can sufficiently capture the underlying unknown population structure. \citet{patterson2006population} developed the so-called sequential Tracy--Widom test using the ``effective number of markers'' as a plug-in estimate of the original number of markers in the data set.
-The effective number of markers is then used to estimate the number of the underlying uncorrelated markers so that the number of markers can be effectively reduced.
+A key question when applying PCA to genetic data is how to determine the number of PCs that can sufficiently capture the underlying unknown population structure. \citet{patterson2006population} modified the original Tracy--Widom (TW) test \citep{tracy1994level, johnstone2001distribution} and proposed the so-called sequential Tracy--Widom test using the effective (reduced) number of markers as a plug-in estimate to replace the original number of markers in the array-based genotype data set.
+The effective number of markers is used to estimate the number of the underlying uncorrelated markers so that the number of markers used for the Tracy--Widom test can be effectively reduced.
 With the use of effective number of markers, \citet{patterson2006population} tried to alleviate the possible violation of the assumption in the Tracy--Widom test that the sample size and the number of genetic markers should be comparably large.
 We will refer to this method as the PCA-TW test throughout this paper.